KarlsruheGraphGeneration/KaGen/README.md

 ---

 ### Erdos-Renyi graphs with fixed Edge Probability
-Generate a random graph using the Erdos-Renyi model G(n, p).
+Generate a random Erdos-Renyi graph with a fixed edge probability.
 The graph can either be directed or undirected and can contain self-loops.

 #### Application